-You can use this page to make the next step in your learning, by using the links in the subject boxes.
+You can use this page to further your learning by using the links in the subject boxes.

 We want you to focus on learning and recalling your times tables.
-You can do this by playing on TTRockstars.
+You can do this by playing on Times Tables Rock Stars.

 Our Author focus this year is Dr Seuss, many of our class readers will be from his collection of books.
 I know you'll love these stories.

 Have a look at our Virtual Library where you will be able to listen to some of the Dr Seuss stories we have shared in class.

 Focus texts for Autumn term.